aquanox/EnhancedAsyncActionPlugin/README.md

 This plugin is a proof-of-concept experiment to make blueprint async nodes "capture" state of variables prior to call in a friendly way.

-Also example on exposing `FInstancedPropertyBag` to blueprint graph (not just details).

-If someone finds this project interesting feel free to send feedback in Discord.
+If anyone finds this project interesting feel free to send feedback in Discord.

 ## The Capture Problem